tomharvey/redux-json-api-demo/README.md

 This should show you how to add redux-json-api to your stack and get you started.

 I've included a `api-output.json` in this repo which will show what the API server output would look like for this example.
 It includes comments as well as posts, you should be able to add these objects in `mapStateToProps` and then display them through `TodoList.render`.

-To see the full diff, taking you from the hello world app to the API calling version check out [this diff]()